 You don’t have to do this journey alone, in fact, you’ll probably speed up the process if you invest in yourself/your business and hire a mentor.
 They will be the people who can help you along the way, willing to share their experiences and expertise with you, so that you may be able to sidestep a lot of common mistakes of those who choose to do things on their own.
 When you surround yourself with people who have the same goals, vision and are where you want to be, the energies of the Universe conspire to help you get there too.
 Remember, “no one ever leveled up alone.”

 6 | ENJOY THE PROCESS

 As I said previously, there is no one way to start your own spiritual practice.
 You get to decide what that looks like, what services you’ll offer, how much, and in what context you run a business.
-It’s all up to you, which is beautiful.
-The advice I would give to my past self is to stop trying to rush or hurry into the future and spend a lot more time appreciating the present moment.
+It’s all up to you, and that’s beautiful.
+The advice I would give to my past self is to stop trying to rush into the future and spend a lot more time appreciating the present moment.
 Be witness to the growth no matter how painstakingly slow it seems.

 There are times in my life that I absolutely recognize as being pivotal moments of expansion.
 There are actions I took that got me to be right where I am but a lot of those times were spent agonizing over whether or not I was doing the right thing.

 Your life is your path, you can get it wrong and will probably never feel like you’ve “made it”, so why not enjoy every second of it while you’re in it.
 It’ll make for a much better mindset, life, and time.